 A native of Lee, Massachusetts, Emily Wespiser is an active teacher and performer living in Brooklyn, NY.
-Emily's most recent engagements include orchestral appearances with New Jersey-based Symphony in C, Litha Symphony and One World Symphony.
+Emily's most recent engagements include orchestral appearances with the Princeton Symphony, Symphony in C, Litha Symphony and One World Symphony.
 Emily currently serves as an interim member in The Metropolitan Four flute quartet, performing at notable venues Wave Hill (Bronx) and the Harlem Dance Theatre, and scheduled to perform at the 2015 National Flute Association Convention.
 During her summers, Emily has performed at music festivals across the United States, including the Lake George Music Festival, the Brevard Music Center, and Opera in the Ozarks.
 Previously acting as the Detroit Civic Youth Orchestra mentor, she has played under esteemed DSO conductor Leonard Slatkin alongside international soloist Emanuel Ax.

 An advocate for new music, Emily has premiered works by composers Josh Oxford, David Biedenbender, Marco Schirripa, Peter Learn, and Gordon Stout.
 Emily can be heard performing with the University of Michigan Symphony Band on their recently released CD, Points of Departure (Equilibrium Records), and with the Ithaca College Symphony Orchestra on their soon to be released Rite of Spring CD.
 Emily holds a B.M. from Ithaca College, and recently completed her Masters of Music at the University of Michigan, under the direction of flutist Amy Porter.
 When she's not performing, Emily enjoys practicing yoga, cooking and spending time outdoors.